COGNAC: Circuit Optimization via Gradients and Noise-Aware Compilation: Introduction

-We propose to further blur the line between pulse-level (analog) and gate-level (digital) quantum computing, enhancing compilers with not only continuous control and noise awareness, but also iterative calculus-informed optimization techniques.
-Algorithms for optimizing continuous, differentiable functions are already well-developed, and exposing these lower level mechanisms to higher level compilation passes allows for more flexible optimizations.
+More recently, BQSKit~\cite{bqskit} has drawn further inspiration from continuous numerical optimization techniques.
+This compiler partitions a circuit into three-qubit subcircuits, then, for each window, iteratively attempts to remove gates.
+It uses the quasi-Newton L-BFGS algorithm~\cite{lbfgs} to adjust continuous parameters on the remaining gates to compensate for the missing one, succeeding if the resulting unitary is within a given tolerance of the original semantics.

-In their current state, these strategies typically involve an iterative process with significant computation and experiments on hardware, so adapting it to the setting of compiler optimizations requires some changes.
-The most significant change in our experiments has been a major simplification to the noise model of the quantum system.
+We propose further blurring the line between pulse-level (analog) and gate-level (digital) quantum computing, improving compilers with continuous control, noise awareness, \emph{and} iterative calculus-informed optimization techniques.
+Accurate modeling of quantum noise is notoriously challenging~\cite{difficult-noise-modeling}, and so we make a major simplification of the noise model of the quantum system.
 Rather than precisely modeling the complex interactions that occur within quantum hardware and trying to characterize different types of noise (leakage into higher energy states, T1/T2 decoherence, cross-talk, etc.), we rely on a simplifying assumption: \emph{shorter pulses produce smaller errors}.
-While not as accurate as the noise models typically employed in quantum optimal control, experiments have found it to be a valid approximation in practice \cite{ionq-fidelity}.
+Although not as accurate as the noise models typically employed in quantum optimal control, experiments have found it to be a valid approximation in practice~\cite{ionq-fidelity}.
 More importantly, it leads to an efficiently differentiable cost function that encourages zero-duration pulses, which can then be eliminated from the circuit.
-We thus find a reasonable middle ground between large-scale circuit optimization and experimentally-driven pulse engineering, decreasing gate count in an iterative, gradient-driven way at a moderate scale without the need for additional hardware calibrations.
+We thus find a reasonable middle ground between large-scale circuit optimization and experimentally driven pulse engineering, decreasing gate count in an iterative, gradient-driven way at a moderate scale without the need for additional hardware calibrations.

-To bridge this division between pulse optimization and compilers, we developed COGNAC: Circuit Optimization via Gradients and Noise-Aware Compilation.
+To bridge the gap between pulse optimization and compilers, we developed COGNAC: Circuit Optimization via Gradients and Noise-Aware Compilation.
 In the following sections, we detail our strategy and its implementation as a Qiskit compiler plugin, and we then evaluate and compare its performance relative to existing optimizers.
 We hope that our technique serves as a useful tool for improving performance on near-term quantum hardware.